hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 those qualitative aspects that cause the philosophers so much befuddlement.
 In functional terms, this feedback loop is very different from whatever system of cues allows the birds to flock coherently.
-On the other hand, I don't doubt that with enough training, a human might be able to simulate this system of cues using the feedback loop of self-awareness!
+On the other hand, I think that with enough training, a human might be able to simulate this system of cues using the feedback loop!
 <!-- Even in functional terms, it is clearly different from executive
 coordination.
 This is part of what might allow them to simulate the executive